 Sometimes you just want a quick ride to happy land—in a good way!
 Bestselling author and meditation teacher Sharon Salzberg focuses on the power of diminutive efforts and stopping to take stock.
-This articles provides simple ways to put challenges into perspective and lift your overall contentment level.
+This article provides simple ways to put challenges into perspective and lift your overall contentment level.

-This short sensible article considers the key influences to happiness at work—from leadership to company size.
+This short sensible article considers the key influences of happiness at work—from leadership to company size.
 The author provides four things to focus on to improve happiness, no matter what your circumstances are.
 “Taking concrete steps to improve your job and long-term career can boost your satisfaction regardless of your current situation.”

-This article provides strong motivating reasons to be happy in our jobs, such as: Happiness is a productivity booster; fun is a great loyalty program; happy people work better with others, learn faster, make better decisions—the list goes on.
+This article provides strong motivating reasons to be happy in our jobs, such as happiness is a productivity booster; fun is a great loyalty program; happy people work better with others, learn faster, make better decisions—the list goes on.